 After graduating from Nashoba Regional High School as a star cross-country and track athlete, Brendon Aylaian tried a couple of different colleges, first in Colorado and then closer to home in Massachusetts.

-During his final year in the Rangers, he returned to school and earned an associate degree in business, studying online through a community college in Washington.
-Then, he returned to Massachusetts and applied to UMass Lowell, which is ranked among U.S. News & World Report’s “Best Colleges for Veterans.”
+During his final year in the Rangers, he was promoted to security manager for an 800-person unit.
+He also returned to school and earned an associate degree in business, studying online through a community college in Washington state.

 “There are a lot of people in the world who don’t have access to even the most basic levels of electricity, or if they do, it’s extremely erratic,” he says.
-“Being part of a team that is focused on delivering energy to people who don’t have it just seems like a really good thing to do.”
+“Being part of a team that (was) focused on delivering energy to people who don’t have it just seemed like a really good thing to do.”

 Aylaian also took graduate classes as a senior that counted toward both his B.S. in business and his MBA, through the university’s bachelor’s-to-master’s

 program.
 And, at the recommendation of Assoc.
 Teaching Prof. Ashwin Mehta